MELBOURNE: Australia opener

 Despite that, head coach and selector Andrew McDonald said last month Warner was in Australia’s plans for the WTC final.

-Warner was included in Cricket Australia‘s list of 24 nationally contracted players on Thursday but Bailey stopped short of saying it was an endorsement for the Ashes.
+Cricket Australia‘s list of 24 nationally contracted players on Thursday but Bailey stopped short of saying it was an endorsement for the Ashes.

 “I think Dave, like any player is, is at the mercy of selection,” Bailey told reporters.